karttur/soil-spectro/_posts/2022/2022-09-19-spectrodata-OSSL4ML06-mlmodel02.markdown

 #### Horisontal and vertical spacing

 For the multi-row/multi-column plots it is a bit tricky to get the height and width spacing correct - the axis labels often tend to overlap.
-Also because different target features have different units and thus different numerical ranges - which leads to different lengths of the tick mark text.
+Also because different target features have different units and thus different numerical ranges - which leads to different sizes of the tick mark text.
 Matplotlib does not handle that automatically and thus I have added the possibility of manually setting both figure height and width and the height and width spacing.

 ```
         "figSize": {